PlayFab/thundernetes/README.md

 ## 💬❓Feedback - Community

-As mentioned, Thundernetes is in preview and a work in progress.
+As mentioned, Thundernetes is in beta stage.
 If you find a bug or have a feature request, please file an issue [here](https://github.com/PlayFab/thundernetes/issues) and we will try to get back to you as soon as possible.
 You can also reach us directly on [Game Dev server on Discord](https://aka.ms/msftgamedevdiscord).